Russian peacekeepers’ vehicles pass unhindered along Lachin-Khankendi road | News.az

 Russian peacekeepers’ vehicles pass unhindered along Lachin-Khankendi road

-Vehicles belonging to the Russian peacekeeping contingent continue to pass through the protest area on the Lachin-Khankendi road without hindrance, News.Az reports.
+Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on Azerbaijan’s Lachin-Khankendi road, News.Az reports.

-Peaceful protesters on Monday ensured the free passage of one passenger car and five trucks of Russian peacekeepers through the protest area.
+Peaceful protesters on Wednesday ensured the free passage of 35 vehicles of Russian peacekeepers through the protest area.
 The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.